NBA ODDS Hub

 Reading the odds and understanding the numbers you’re looking at is essential.
 In the United States, American odds will be displayed by default.

-Each game has a favorite and an underdog.
-The Favorite has a negative (-) symbol attached, while the underdog comes with a positive (+) sign.
+The Favorite has a negative (-115) symbol, while the Underdog has a positive (+115) sign.

 Bettors can calculate how much they stand to win on their own, but a great thing about mobile betting sites is that they do it for you.